Ahmed-coder143/Python/README.md

 **Maximum-Number.py**
 The user to input a list of numbers separated by spaces.
 It then converts the input into a list of integers and utilizes the built-in min function to identify and print the largest number from the provided list.

+**Sum-of-digits.py**
+This Python program takes a user-input integer and calculates the sum of its individual digits using a while loop.
+It iteratively extracts the last digit of the number and adds it to a running sum until there are no more digits left.
+Finally, it prints the calculated sum.

 **Length-count.py**
 The user to enter a numerical input.
 It then calculates and displays the length of the input using the len function.
 This concise Python program offers a quick way to determine the number of characters in the user's input, providing insight into the length of the entered value.